-Premises Fire Strategy This premises does not have a design fire strategy document in line with Approved Document B or BS 9991.
-Information on the fire design is included in this fire risk assessment, which is deemed suitable for the premises.
-Emergency Plan Due to the size and simplicity of the premises, the Fire Action Notices set out suitable and sufficient instruction for premises occupants and there is no need for a more detailed fire safety emergency plan.
-Policies for Vulnerable People and People with Disabilities Policies are in place.
+Premises Fire Strategy A documented fire strategy for these simple premises is not necessary or required, basic fire procedures documents and fire action notices will suffice.
+Emergency Plan Is provided to residents via information included in their leasehold or freehold agreements.
+Policies for Vulnerable People and People with Disabilities Arrangements for the evacuation of people with disabilities rests primarily with the residents, possibly with the support of the local authority.
 Policies for the Control of Hot Works: Arrangements for controlling hot works rests primarily with appointed contractors.
 Policies for the Control of Lone & Remote Working Arrangements for lone working or remote working rests primarily with the tenants or contractors.
 Evacuation Regime Adopted in the Premises is by Stay put (Defend in Place) Strategy.
 A 'stay put' policy involves the following approach.
 When a fire occurs within a flat, the occupants alert others in the flat, make their way out of the building and summon the fire and rescue service.
 If a fire starts in the common parts, anyone in these areas makes their way out of the building and summons the fire and rescue service.
 All other residents not directly affected by the fire would be expected to 'stay put' and remain in their flat unless directed to leave by the fire and rescue service or if smoke and heat begins to affect them.
 Fire Evacuation Drills Are not required because the premises operates a stay put regime and the residents are familiar with the access and egress routes and the fire safety information provided to them is sufficient under the circumstances.
-Fire Safety Information Is provided on the fire action notice at the building entrance.
-Is provided to tenants / residents via information included in their lease hold or free hold agreements or in tenant hand books.
+Fire Safety Information Is provided to tenants / residents via information included in their lease hold or free hold agreements or in tenant hand books.
 Location of Log Book There was no fire log book available to the assessor.
+The fire risk assessment has a list of all fire safety testing and maintenance carried out by A2Dominion.
+Metro Safety carries out a sampling of these records to ensure compliance.
+There is no need for a log book on site.
 Fire Alarm Response Personnel Are not required at this premises.
 Fire Action Notices Are posted in prominent locations throughout the premises.
-Building Information Packs (BIPS) / Premises Information Boxes (PIBs) In PIBs which are located in obvious positions in the vicinity of the fire service access point.
-Arrangements to ensure BIPs/PIBs are maintained and updated at regular intervals Are in place.
-The assessor was not made aware of any persons with a mobility issue.
-Refuse and Waste Collection In a store within the building footprint, with external access, secured and suitably fire-protected.
+Building Information Packs (BIPS) / Premises Information Boxes (PIBs) Premises design and services information, which will assist responding emergency services, is: Not required for this simple premises.
+Arrangements to ensure BIPs/PIBs are maintained and updated at regular intervals Not Required.
+Refuse and Waste Collection Refuse is collected and held inside the premises in designated waste rooms.
 Designated Smoking Points Designated smoking points are not required at this premises.
-FS Provisions for Refuse and Waste Collection 6O minute fire resisting construction.
+FS Provisions for Refuse and Waste Collection Bin rooms, waste compactor rooms and waste storage/collection rooms are provided with: 6O minute fire resisting construction.
+No additional fire safety systems or arrangements necessary.